Everything you wanted to know about making amazing homemade fudge but were too frightened to ask....

 - Adding a little bit of fondant to a completed fudge can also add reduce the amount of time you need to beat the fudge for.
 Be warned though this does in our opinion give the fudge a much sweeter high note.

 - Some people use an electric beater instead of hand beating.
-The risk you have with any sort of mechanical beating is that it is really easy to over beat fudge and that in itself can give the fudge a grainier texture on the tongue!
+The risk you have with any sort of mechanical beating is that it is really easy to overbeat fudge and that in itself can give the fudge a grainier texture on the tongue!

 OMG My Fudge hasn’t set!
 What happened? – Well the good news is that you have probably made an amazing thick fudge sauce!
 You could simply pour it over ice cream and enjoy.
 If you wanted it just a little thinner for fudge sauce simply add some heavy cream and just reheat until it has all melted through.
 Everyone in the family would love you and you need never admit it was ever intended to be anything other than fudge sauce!

 But really why did my fudge not set? – The most likely explanation is that your fudge didn’t quite reach the full temperature it needed to be.
 If the mixture only ever reaches 110 or 112 degrees celcius it will always be soft.
-Our advice would be buy a candy thermometer and take the guess work out of the fudge making.
+Our advice would be to buy a candy thermometer and take the guesswork out of the fudge making.
 The second reason although a tad more likely is that you might have too high a liquid to sugar ration in your fudge ingredients.

 Does the weather on the day I make the fudge really make a difference? – the short answer to this question is YES.
 As ridiculous as this sounds it really does make a difference.
 The damper a day with an increased humidity level will mean the fudge will take longer to boil, it will boil higher in the pan and it will be a little softer set when it’s left to cool.

 Ironically it’s normally on a damp wet Saturday afternoon most people would be grabbed by the urge to make fudge!
 A cool, dry day with low humidity is actually the best days to make fudge.
 But what if the urge is so great you can’t resist??
-The easy answer is to boil the fudge to 0.5 degree higher than your usual temperature and that will compensate for the weather a little.
-Also use a slightly lower heat of the pan base and be prepared for the whole exercise to take just a little longer.
+The easy answer is to boil the fudge to 0.5 degrees higher than your usual temperature and that will compensate for the weather a little.
+Also, use a slightly lower heat of the pan base and be prepared for the whole exercise to take just a little longer.
 This reduces the risk of the fudge boiling over as well.

 So how unhealthy is fudge really?